Xyaneon/Xyaneon.ComputerScience.VanEmdeBoasTrees/README.md

 ## Additional information

-This code was adapted from my submission for an MCS 5803: Intro to Algorithm Design homework assignment at Lawrence Technological University during the Fall 2018 semester.
-The instructor, Dr. David Fawcett, gave me permission to publicly post it as a resource for future students who choose to use C#.
-I made a couple changes since the original submission, including adding the [`IVanEmdeBoasTreeNode`][iVanEmdeBoasTreeNode] interface and adding more documentation.

 The van Emde Boas tree implementation provided is based on the pseudocode presented in the "Introduction to Algorithm Design" (CLRS) book.